top of page

 The noun 'carnage' originates from the French word 'carnage,' which, in turn, can be traced back to the Latin term 'carnaticum' or 'carnaticus,' meaning 'flesh' or 'fleshly.'
 In its early use, 'carnage' referred to the act of slaughtering animals for food, emphasizing the connection to the bloody and violent aspect of such butchery.
 Over time, the term evolved to encompass the killing of a large number of people or animals, often in a brutal and violent manner.
 The etymology of 'carnage' thus carries the historical association with the gruesome and bloody aftermath of violent events, whether involving humans or animals, highlighting the brutality and destruction inherent in such acts.

-Quiz: Find the meaning of carnage
+Quiz: Find the meaning of the noun carnage:

 Try Again!